MicrosoftDocs/azure-docs/articles/virtual-network/virtual-networks-udr-overview.md

 * **Virtual network**: Specify the **Virtual network** option when you want to override the default routing within a virtual network.
 For an example of why you might create a route with the **Virtual network** hop type, see [Routing example](#routing-example).
 * **Internet**: Specify the **Internet** option when you want to explicitly route traffic destined to an address prefix to the internet.
 Or use it if you want traffic destined for Azure services with public IP addresses kept within the Azure backbone network.

 You can't specify **Virtual network peering** or `VirtualNetworkServiceEndpoint` as the next hop type in UDRs.
-Routes with **Virtual network peering** or `VirtualNetworkServiceEndpoint` next hop types are created by Azure only when you configure a virtual network peering or a service endpoint.
+Azure creates routes with **Virtual network peering** or `VirtualNetworkServiceEndpoint` next hop types only when you configure a virtual network peering or a service endpoint.

 ### Service tags for user-defined routes

 You can now specify a [service tag](service-tags-overview.md) as the address prefix for a UDR instead of an explicit IP range.
 A service tag represents a group of IP address prefixes from a specific Azure service.
 Microsoft manages the address prefixes encompassed by the service tag and automatically updates the service tag as addresses change.
 This support minimizes the complexity of frequent updates to UDRs and reduces the number of routes that you need to create.
-You can currently create 25 or less routes with service tags in each route table.
+You can currently create 25 or fewer routes with service tags in each route table.
 With this release, using service tags in routing scenarios for containers is also supported. </br>

 #### Exact match